endlos99/xdt99/doc/MANUAL.md

 	$ xda99.py ascart_6000.bin -a 6000 -r 600c

-Note that for the `ascart` program, there won't be any differences between run mode and top-down mode, as code and data are seperate in that program.
+Note that for the `ascart` program, there won't be any differences between run mode and top-down mode, as code and data are separate in that program.

 Run mode is not limited to one starting address: